To learn more about our Everlasting Strategy, please watch the brief but insightful introductory video below…

 It is difficult to quantify a strong management team, a thriving culture, and a sustainable competitive advantage.
 Instead, we try to qualify them using various frameworks in order to determine which companies are the true standouts.
-For example, one tool we use is the “Say-Do” ratio.
+For example, one tool we use is the "Do-Say" ratio.
 We’ll look for the things managers say to investors in all of the communications we analyze, and then compare those to what management actually does.
 The higher the ratio, the more confident we can be when assessing what the management team is doing, why they are taking such actions, and how effectively they are running the business.
-In addition, we look at Glassdoor ratings, reviews, and comments as an indication of the health of a company’s culture.

 In his book Firms of Endearment, Professor Raj Sisodia found that companies that do "good" by taking care of all of their stakeholders tend to outperform the stock market by a considerable margin over the long term.
 Using the framework developed in the book, as well as the plethora of frameworks to assess the sustainability of a company’s competitive advantage, we can make judgments about whether a company deserves a spot in the portfolio.

 Once we find a company that meets this criteria, we are willing to pay a reasonable price, as opposed to waiting for a bargain price, for its stock.
 And we’re very reluctant to sell.
 History has shown that wonderful businesses with great management teams and cultures of success have the ability to create tremendous amounts of value.
 By acting like business owners instead of stock traders, we allow the portfolio to have very low turnover.
 The most likely reasons we’ll sell a stock out of the portfolio will be that the investing thesis has changed for the worse or we have found an even more compelling idea.